 Many of the small communities you visit will have local fundraising initiatives on the go.
-Keep an eye out for posters in shops etc. and this could be a great alternative way for you to leave the place you visit in a better way than you found it.
+Keep an eye out for posters or donation tins in shops etc. This could be a great alternative way for you to leave the place you visit in a better way than you found it.

 This might be an obvious one, but the more you learn, the richer the travel experience you’ll have.
 Trust me, you’ll discover wee gems, you would never have come across otherwise!

 Embrace the local culture & learn more about it.
 Isn’t that what travelling is all about?

 Check out our blog on Unique Things to See & Do in Millport, Isle of Cumbrae.